rsyncOSX/RsyncOSXdocs/content/post/Snapshots.md

 To administrate snapshots select the snapshot tab.
 Deleting snapshots is a **destructive** operation and should be performed with care.
 It is important to have a plan about which snapshots to keep and which to delete.
 RsyncOSX utilizes a simple plan for delete and keep snapshots.

 Selecting the `Tag` button evaluates all snapshots based on the date withing the log record.
-Based and the selected plan and date snapshots are either tagged with keep or delete.
+Based and the selected plan and date, snapshots are either tagged with keep or delete.
 Snapshots which are tagged with delete are also preselected for delete.
 To actually delete the marked snapshots require to select the Delete button.

 ![](/images/RsyncOSX/master/snapshots/snapshot.png)